databrary/www/databrary/input/posts/2018-06-30-philadelphia-ICIS.md

-Title: ICIS 2018 in Philadelphia
+Title: XXI ICIS 2018 Philadelphia Invited Program
-Category: event
+Category: release

-Visit Databrary at ICIS 2018 in Philadelphia!
-More details to follow.
+Most of the invited program from the XXI International Congress on Infant Studies, held in Philadelphia, PA from June 30-July 3, 2018 is now publicly available on Databrary.

+You may stream or download the talks from the [XXI ICIS 2018 Philadelphia Invited Program] (https://nyu.databrary.org/volume/709) volume.